Why Can’t I Finish Writing a Story?

-Now that you decided the above options, you have to outline the story, because then you’ll know what to do next.
+Now that you decided the above options, have to outline the story can be really helpful because then you’ll know what to do next.
 It will prevent you from being blocked and it will make you go until the end.

 4- Having enough material:

 I also recently watched Neil Gaiman’s Masterclass about this and he gave me an interesting insight.
 You might not be able to finish that story because you don’t have enough material to make it into a novel.
 Sometimes you have a great idea, but it simply isn’t elaborated enough to become a full novel.
 So, what you can do instead is to write a short story about it.
 Or you can spend some time trying to come up with more plots and material.
 But I warn you again, if you are not obsessed with the topic, you might not finish it.